Controlling Deformable Objects with Non-negligible Dynamics: a Shape-Regulation Approach to End-Point Positioning: Experimental Validation of the Controller

-Complete results for the four objects, including the solutions for each row and heatmap grid summaries are included \href{https://github.com/sebtiburzio/PAC_model_matlab/blob/main/appendices/Appendices.pdf}{\textit{here}}.
-For all objects it is clear that the endpoint reachability is significantly expanded compared to the reference case, as expected.
+For all objects it is clear that the endpoint reachability is significantly expanded compared to the 'model-free' reference case, as expected.
 The measured positioning accuracy in this increased workspace varies significantly, generally corresponding to decreased accuracy with the use of larger $|\phi|$.
-For further quantitative analysis, Fig. \ref{fig:heatmap_and_mean_error}b plots the mean endpoint error over all measured grid points for each tested object, although it is noted that these values vary depending on the chosen area of grid coverage.
-Improvement in the model-based case is clearly demonstrated here, there is a reduction in the measured mean error compared to the reference case of 63.0\%, 68.1\%, 78.5\% and 57.7\% for the four objects respectively.
+The model-based case is clearly an improvement based on these demonstrations.
+Measuring the mean endpoint error over all measured grid points, there is a reduction in the measured mean error compared to the 'model-free' reference case of 63.0\%, 68.1\%, 78.5\% and 57.7\% for the four objects respectively.